rustyrussell/bolts/12-offer-encoding.md

   - if it sets `invoice_request_amount`:
     - MUST set `msat` in multiples of the minimum lightning-payable unit (e.g. milli-satoshis for bitcoin) for `invoice_request_chain` (or for bitcoin, if there is no `invoice_request_chain`).
-  - if it supports bolt12 features:
+  - if it supports bolt12 invoice request features:
     - MUST set `invoice_request_features`.`features` to the bitmap of features.

 The reader: